 1. Routines Provide a Sense of Security in a Changing World

 As our children grow, the one constant in their lives is change.
 They start walking and talking, eating solid foods, and exploring the world.
 Curiosity drives them.
-When they become conscious of all these changes, it can be unsettling.
+When they become conscious of all these changes, it can be unsettling for them.

 - The first day of daycare or preschool is difficult for many children.
 This is a huge change!

 - Sitting on Santa’s lap for a family Christmas photo or meeting a character at Disneyland can be traumatic for small children as well.
-Why is Mommy forcing me to sit on that strange man’s lap?
+Why is Mommy making me hug the big, scary animal?

 Our children face new experiences every day.
-If we establish regular morning, afternoon, and bedtime routines, we can provide our children with a sense of security in this changing world.
-If they know that story time follows bath time and then Mommy or Daddy will tuck them in bed, they’ll be mentally prepared for sleep, and, as any parent knows, this is a big win!
+If we establish regular morning, afternoon, and bedtime routines, we can provide our children with a sense of security in their changing world.
+If they know that story time follows bath time and then Mommy or Daddy will tuck them into bed, they’ll be mentally prepared for sleep.
+And, as any parent knows, this is a big win!

 2. Routines Cut Down on Behavior Issues

 When children know certain things are expected of them before they get play time or screen time, they’ll complete these tasks without arguing.
-My sons know they must finish their homework before they get screen time and they are only allowed screen time while I make dinner.
-At first, they resisted, but now this is part of our daily routine.
-They don’t always like it, but there are no arguments because the expectations are clear.
+My sons know they must finish their homework before they get screen time and they’re only allowed screen time while I make dinner.
+At first, they resisted and complained, but now they’ve accepted this as part of our afternoon routine.
+They don’t always like it, but there are no longer arguments because the expectations are clear.
 No homework = no screen time.